OpenBitcoinPrivacyProject/wallet-ratings/2015-1/criteria.md

 					</li>
 					<li>Feedback:
 						<ol type="a">
-							<li>Indicates a reduction in wallet safety when change address backups are stale?</li>
+							<li>Indicates a reduction in wallet safety when change address backups are stale, or uses eternal backups?</li>
 						</ol>
 					</li>
 				</ol>